dekan-aleksandr/SComatic_speedup/README.md

+# This is a fork of SComatic with GPU acceleration

+Processing time is scaling linearly, with a 25x-50x speedup.

 # SComatic
 SComatic is a tool that provides functionalities to detect somatic single-nucleotide mutations in high-throughput single-cell genomics and transcriptomics data sets, such as single-cell RNA-seq and single-cell ATAC-seq.